INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 Currently, only private indices can be created and appended to.
 This means there must be a logged-in user.
 The setting authSystem in blacklab-server.yaml (or .json) will let you specify what authentication system you'd like to use.
 If you specify class "AuthDebugFixed" and a userId, you will always be logged in as this user.
 Note that this debug authentication method only works if you are a debug client (i.e. your IP address is listed in the debug.addresses setting, see [Configuration files](configuration-files.html)).
 Have a look at the other Auth* classes (mostly AuthRequestAttribute) to see how real authentication would work.

-Another required setting is `userCollectionsDir` (in addition to `indexCollections` which points to the "globally available" indices).
+Another required setting is `userCollectionsDir` (in addition to `indexLocations` which points to the "globally available" indices).
 In this directory, user-private indices will be created.
 Obviously, the application needs write permissions on this directory.

 When a user is logged in and you have a userCollectionsDir set up, you will see a `user` section on the BlackLab Server info page (`/blacklab-server/`) with both `loggedIn` and `canCreateIndex` set to `true`.
 To see what input formats are supported, look at the `/blacklab-server/input-formats/` URL.